Nebelwald/PyGammon/README.md

 ```
 $ python py_gammon.py -w human -b ai -i
 ```
-Note: As more AI models are implemented, more keywords will be added to select the different AI models.
+Note: As more AI models will be implemented, more keywords will be added to select the different AI models.

 ## Logging
-Each match will be logged.
 The same output that gets written to the terminal gets written to a log file in
 ```
 <dir/of/py_gammon.py>/log/
 ```